Anchorsify/Anchorsify.github.io/_pages/Sand.md

  - Inflict a Dehydration status of severity (1 per Rank of the jutsu) + CHA / (90 - 10*Rank).
 In other words, for an E-Rank this is 1+CHA/80, for a D-Rank it is 2+CHA/70, and so on, up to 5+CHA/40 for A-rank techniques
  - Shakuton can increase a victim’s Dehydration status up to a maximum of 3+(CHA/8)
  - Shakuton can not inflict Burns or Ignite
+ - Fuuton converted to Shakuton may not be used with a Fan.
  - Any Ignite a technique would normally inflict instead adds +5% to Wounding per severity of Ignite
  - Any jutsu converted with an inherent bonus to Wounding instead applies a Stun of (Wounding Bonus%)/20, rounded down
  - Shakuton techniques can not be reduced below Speed 5, after all other modifications